microsoft/moaw/workshops/github-copilot/workshop.md

 <div class="warning" data-title="warning">

 > GitHub Copilot is a quickly evolving product and thus this workshop may not be 100% up to date with the differentes features of the different extensions you are going to use.
-Please be clever.
+Please be clever if it's not exactly the same.
+For info, this page has been updated in December 2023.

 </div>